vmayank70094/Microsoft-Submission-Mayank-Kumar-Patel/README.md

 ## Installing and running application

-1. pip install pandas
-2. Firstly, clone the git repository to your local machine or you can download the zip file and extract it.
+1. Firstly, clone the git repository to your local machine or you can download the zip file and extract it.
-3. Open the command prompt and navigate to the directory you extracted in the previous step and run the command: streamlit run app.py
+2. Open the command prompt and navigate to the directory you extracted in the previous step and run the command: streamlit run app.py

 # Compatibility and other requirements